EdwardAThomson/Nebula-Rush/README.md

 ## Overview

 **Nebula Rush** is a high-speed 3D racing game built directly in the browser using modern web technologies.
-Pilot an anti-gravity ship through a procedural infinite track, manage your boost resources, and compete against 19 AI opponents to top the leaderboard.
+You pilot an anti-gravity ship through a series of tracks and compete against 19 AI opponents to top the leaderboard.

 This project demonstrates a custom physics engine, procedural mesh generation, and performant 3D rendering with Three.js.